 She received her doctorate of veterinary medicine from St. Georges University in Grenada in 2014, where she graduated Cum Laude and was inducted into the veterinary honor society Phi Zeta.
 She is a member of the Comal County, Texas, and American Veterinary Medical Associations.
 On weekends, Dr Reavis volunteers with Prevent A Litter (PALS), kayaks, and enjoys a nine-pin bowling league.
 She has two dogs and one cat: Trigger, a Labrador; Leeloo, a Queensland heeler; and Sam, a Domestic shorthair cat.

 Staci Hansen, DVM

-In her spare time, she enjoys traveling, volunteering at Austin Wildlife Rescue, and with Girl Scouts of Central Texas.
-Her favorite hobbies include baking and geocaching.
-Dr. Hansen and her husband share their home with three spoiled dogs, one lovable cat, and two adorable guinea pigs.
+Dr Hansen received her degree from Ross University School of Veterinary Medicine.
+On weekends, Dr Hansen volunteers at Austin Wildlife Rescue and with Girl Scouts of Central Texas.
+Her favorite hobbies include traveling, baking, and geocaching.
+Dr. Hansen and her husband share their home with their sweet son, three spoiled dogs, two lovable cats, and four adorable guinea pigs.

 Justin Nelson, BVetMed

 Clients appreciate his logical method of approaching their concerns.
 They also love his way with pets: he calms dogs and cats by proceeding at each pet’s desired pace.
 He often examines dogs while with them on the floor and keeps cats in their carriers to help them stay comfortable.

 To stay updated on the most recent developments in veterinary medicine, Dr Nelson attends his favorite annual conference, BSAVA Congress, where he is able to refresh his knowledge of all aspects of veterinary medicine while improving his surgical skills through participation in practical labs.